Refugee album art

 “You don’t have to live like a refugee.”

-He says it like it’s obvious.
-Like just deciding is the only hard part.
-Maybe it is.
-Maybe the rest is just follow-through.
+He says it like it’s plain.
+Like the deciding is the only hard part, and the rest is just doing it.
+Maybe that’s right.

-The Heartbreakers are locked in tight here.
-Benmont Tench’s keys driving the verse forward, Stan Lynch’s drums keeping everyone honest.
-This is a band that’s been in the van together, eaten bad diner food together, been broke together.
+The Heartbreakers are locked in behind him.
+Benmont Tench’s keys push the verse forward.
+Stan Lynch’s drums keep everyone honest.
+This is a band that had been in the van together, eaten the bad diner food together, been broke together.
 They sound like family.
 They sound like they mean it.

 Petty died in 2017.
-Accidental overdose.
-The wrong medication, the wrong dose, the fragile heart nobody knew about.
+An accidental overdose — the wrong medication, the wrong dose, a fragile heart nobody knew about.

 You just have to walk through.